Trigonometric functions: Power series expansion

+The basic trigonometric functions can be defined by the following power series expansions.
+These series are also known as the Taylor series or Maclaurin series of these trigonometric functions:

 The radius of convergence of these series is infinite.
 Therefore, the sine and the cosine can be extended to entire functions (also called "sine" and "cosine"), which are (by definition) complex-valued functions that are defined and holomorphic on the whole complex plane.

+Term-by-term differentiation shows that the sine and cosine defined by the series obey the differential equation discussed previously, and conversely one can obtain these series from elementary recursion relations derived from the differential equation.

 Being defined as fractions of entire functions, the other trigonometric functions may be extended to meromorphic functions, that is functions that are holomorphic in the whole complex plane, except some isolated points called poles.
 Here, the poles are the numbers of the form $(2k+1)\frac \pi 2$ for the tangent and the secant, or $k\pi$ for the cotangent and the cosecant, where k is an arbitrary integer.

 Recurrences relations may also be computed for the coefficients of the Taylor series of the other trigonometric functions.
 These series have a finite radius of convergence.
 Their coefficients have a combinatorial interpretation: they enumerate alternating permutations of finite sets.